Ezechiel Saad: Biography

-Saad was born in Buenos Aires to an immigrant family of Syrian and Ukrainian origin.
+Saad was born in Buenos Aires to an immigrant family with a Syrian father and a Ukrainian mother.
 He travelled from his youth, touring America, Europe and the Far East.
 During his tour of Latin America met some of the intellectuals who encouraged the cultural life of the time.
 Soon he was drawn by the humanism and altruism that inspired his compatriots, painter Pérez Celis and poet Alejandra Pizarnik; in Quito, Ulises Estrella and the tzánzicos; and Sergio Mondragón in Mexico.
 He was part of the Venezuelan literary and artistic group "The roof of the whale" and joined the countercultural movements of the 60s.

 Is part of the artistic movement Nueva Presencia that runs Arnold Belkin, and encourages the university cultural life with a radio program at the University of Mexico, assisted by writer Max Aub.
 In the United States met with poets Allen Ginsberg and Lawrence Ferlinghetti, increasing his spiritual concern.

 After his forced return to Argentina to perform military service, sailed to Europe where he discovered the I Ching in 1964, and began experimenting and studying it in the monotheistic religions context.
 In 1969 he began to practice zazen, sitting as a disciple of Japanese Master Taisen Deshimaru, who brought Zen to Europe.

 Ezechiel Saad practicing Zazen in Tokyo,1970.

 In 1979, after his ordination as Zen monk in Paris he alternated spiritual life, artistic development and trips to Japan and China, where he met and practiced zazen with other masters as Philip Kapleau and Taizan Maezumi.
 As a result, he was invited to the Eranos Foundation in 1991 by the translator of the I Ching, Rudolf Ritsema.